 Students on Campus

-When we return to campus, our Residential Living model will emphasize physical distancing, cleanliness, and an understanding of shared responsibility.
+When we return to campus, planned for Spring 2021, our Residential Living model will emphasize physical distancing, cleanliness, and an understanding of shared responsibility.

-Students will be invited to live on campus in different stages.
+Students have been invited to live on campus in different stages.

 When in-person instruction resumes, students who reside off campus may come onto campus for their in-person classes and to participate in the on-campus experience.